saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-2-migration.md

 ### Capabilities

 Below you can find an example of a capabilities object for running a test on Sauce Labs with Appium 2.0.
-The examples are created for Real Devices, for Virtual device we advice you to check out our [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/).
+The examples are created for Real Devices, for Virtual Devices we advise you to use our [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/).

 <Tabs
 groupId="capability-ex"